 The cells where the RESET Request failed are indicated in the Failed Cell List and the Cell List contains the list of cells where the RESET was successful, if any.

 9.2.26 WRITE-REPLACE-WARNING-REQUEST-NG-RAN Request/Indication

+The WRITE-REPLACE-WARNING-REQUEST-NG-RAN Request/Indication primitive is specified in table 9.2.26-1.